 The Bachelor of Technology in Electronics is a baccalaureate degree approved by the BC Provincial Ministry of Advanced Education and is designed for electronics technologists (or equivalent) who wish to complete a degree while working.
 The program provides graduates with the knowledge and skills required to design electrical, computer, automation and communication systems.
 It develops strong mathematics, physics and analytical foundations and broadens this skill set by including business management and liberal studies elements.
 This degree enhances career advancement opportunities for graduates and supplies the high technology sector with well educated professionals possessing strong practical skills.

-This part-time studies program is scheduled to serve the needs of working professionals, with classes held year-round, three terms per year, in the evenings, weekends, or in intensive eight-week sessions.
+This part-time studies program is scheduled to serve the needs of working professionals, with classes held year-round, three terms per year, in the evenings and weekends.

 Find out more about getting started in the program!